Standing out, disrupting the norm; maybe it's time...

 Disrupting the Status Quo

 What’s the cost of staying plugged in?
 Most are merely covering up the fact that we are working longer hours with a smaller salary by creating a false sense of care and security through these amenities.
-By not moving towards the things that move you, this keeps slips a person farther from their authentic self and even farther from a better quality of life.
+By not moving towards the things that move you, this slips a person farther from their authentic self and even farther from a better quality of life.

 So, now’s the time to think on this.
 What’s holding you back?
 Are you ready to disrupt your status quo?
 If so, what’s your BEST first step?